sciZer0/7/v/README.md

 On the Vote blockchain, there are always about 100 truly-decentralized (truly-autonomous) validators which are constantly rotated by users and competing for their positions very hard.

-As a result, the Vote blockchain from day one:
+As a total result, the Vote blockchain from day one:

+* is with 50,000 TPS
 * is truly-decentralized<br>
 * is truly-democratic<br>
 * can afford very generous incentives for validators and developers when calculated per person<br>